-OverviewThis is the only true beginner trail in Saint George, but a trail that's fun for riders of every skill level.
+This is one of the the only true beginner trail in Saint George, but a trail that's fun for riders of every skill level.
 It's a smooth roller coaster and a blast for everyone.
-There are several ways to ride this network, but this is my favorite.
+Be careful as there are some difficult areas; however, they are clearly marked There are several ways to ride this network, but this is my favorite.
 Other beginner trails are Pushing Tin and Secret Sauce

 This fast and fun loop starts at the end of Navajo Drive in the Bloomington area of Saint George.
 To minimize two-way traffic, and maximize fun, ride this trail in a figure eight, crossing over at the base of the Acid Drops.
 This trail network is a maze of trails, especially on the first few miles, and so it's impractical to provide turn by turn directions.
 The trails do come together as you ride, so most any trail will get you there.

 Trail on your left and follow it for about two miles to the base of the Acid Drops (steep hills coming through the pass to the north).
 The Bloomington Microloop

 , but do not follow it through the pass over to Green Valley.
 Continue along the base of the bluff to Stucki Springs (mile 5.0) turn left and make your way over toward a the small dry wash.
 Take another left at about mile 6 and drop into the wash.
 This is the Snake Pit

 This trail gets its name from a very rare flower that occurs in this area.
 The Bearclaw Poppy only blooms briefly in the spring and then disappears.
 This preserve, and mountain bike trail, is a direct result of efforts to protect this plant.
 Please tread lightly and stay on the trail.